If you’re looking for things to do in Lago Maggiore, check out my frankly brilliant list covering everything there is to do there.

 We had a look around – doesn’t take long – and then decided to eat at the pescatori where we’d got off our boat.
 Ben chose an amazing seafood linguini, whereas I’d gone for the fisherman’s board and ended up with some little fillets of fish, and a deep fried frog.

 It’s a cute island where people basically just go to eat, and buy food to eat as souvenirs.
+Definitely worth adding to your list of things to do in Lake Maggiore.

 3. Isola Madre